‘Truth and Masculinity: In Conversation with Iggy LDN’

 Sifikile, Nuoro, Italy, 2015© Zanele Muholi.
 Courtesy of Stevenson, Cape Town/Johannesburg and Yancey Richardson, New York

-The late GWF Hegel first introduced his philosophy on the purpose of art, alluding to a non-western construct of spirituality.
+GWF Hegel first introduced his philosophy on the purpose of art, alluding to a non-western construct of spirituality.
 He proposed that the success of an artwork lies in its ability to reveal one’s individual truth through a spiritual freedom of expression.
 In this, Hegel avers that the purpose of art “is to enable us to bring to mind the truth about ourselves, and so to become aware of who we truly are.”

 A message of verity and authenticity beckons as South African photographer Zanele Muholi’s image echoes across the perimeter of the Autograph ABP in Shoreditch, East London, on view from 14 July to 28 October 2017.
 In silent allusion to a Hegelian perspective of art, Somnyama Ngoynama, (translated to Hail the Dark Lioness,) exudes self-assertion and reveals many individual realisms while sheltering screams in the hopes of acknowledgement and acceptance for the un-interpreted individual.